ugbodagadave/Travel-Agent/README.md

 This application runs as a **single web service** on Render.

 It's a Flask application that handles incoming webhooks from Twilio and Telegram.
-To ensure the service is always responsive, it processes messages, manages conversation state, and runs long-running tasks in background threads.
-After a user completes a payment via a Stripe webhook, the application generates a PDF of the flight itinerary and sends it back to the user on their messaging platform.
+To ensure the service is always responsive, it processes messages, manages conversation state (including a new state for gathering traveler names), and runs long-running tasks in background threads.
+After a user completes a payment via a Stripe webhook, the application generates a personalized PDF of the flight itinerary for each traveler and sends it back to the user on their messaging platform.
 User session data is stored in a connected Render Redis instance.

 This single-service, multi-threaded architecture simplifies deployment while maintaining a great user experience.